i4Ds/eCallistoValidation/README.md

 - rating_stars: Contains the scripts for the Rating system.
 - source: Contains all files we need for validation.

 - requirements.txt: Contains all the modules we need to install.

-## Usage/Examples
+# Usage/Examples

-### OrfeesSpectrogram:
+## _OrfeesSpectrogram_:

 This class reads data from Orfees spectrograms and allows the user to manipulate the data in various ways.

 ### Reading data from an Orfees spectrogram:

 To read data from an Orfees spectrogram, use the read_orfees() method.
 The method takes a filename as a parameter and returns a dictionary containing the spectrogram data, as well as various other metadata.
 For example:

 ```python
 from ecallisto_validation import OrfeesSpectrogram